Air Traveler's Guide

 Insurance covering breakage, theft or loss of luggage and bicycle

 Vélo Québec Voyages assumes no responsibility for loss, theft or damage to your luggage and personal effects (including your bicycle) during your trip.
-It is your responsibility to have adequate insurance for your luggage and bicycle.
+It is your responsibility to have adequate insurance coverage for your luggage and bicycle.
 Many home insurance companies, some group insurance plans and some credit cards cover property damaged or stolen outside the home.
 Check with the appropriate authorities.

-Luggage preparation and checklist
+Luggage preparation and checklists

 You must place your bike in a transport box before going to the airport for check-in.
 Please note that it is not possible to purchase a bike box at the airport.
 Only the bike and its accessories (helmet, lock, water bottle, cycling shoes) should be placed in the transport box.
 Airlines reserve the right to open the box at check-in to verify its contents.
 All contents other than the bike and its accessories are forbidden (clothing, food, etc.).

-• If you are traveling on a tandem, with a quetzal or any other atypical bicycle, or if you are traveling with a rigid box or bag, please indicate this on the "Traveler Registration" form.
+- If you are traveling on a tandem, with a quetzal or any other atypical bicycle, or if you are traveling with a rigid box or bag, please indicate this on the "Traveler Registration" form.

-Air Transportation | General Information
+Air transport | General information

 Passport and plane ticket

-Air Transportation | Air Transat
+Air transportation | Air Transat

-Bicycle boarding procedures
+Bicycle loading procedures

 It is possible to select your seat when you purchase your package.
 You must let us know so that we can send your information to Air Transat and provide you with your group file number.
 You can then contact the Air Transat Information and Seat Selection Centre(1-877-872-6728).
 Please note that charges apply to this service, payable by credit card only.
 When you call, please have ready: your file number, the date and number of your departure and return flights, the place of departure and destination, and your credit card.

-Option Plus Reservation
+Option Plus booking

-Air Transat offers youOption Plus, an Economy Class service option that provides a host of privileges and priority services.
+Air Transat invites you to chooseOption Plus, an Economy Class service option offering a host of privileges and priority services.
 For more information and to book Option Plus, call the Air Transat Information and Seat Selection Centre.

 Please contact us if you wish to travel in "Club Class" with Air Transat.
 These seats are available on request and in limited quantities, at an additional cost.
-Once your "Club Class" seat has been confirmed, you can select it in advance at a charge, either online or by calling Air Transat's Seat Selection and Information Centre.
+Once your "Club Class" seat is confirmed, you can select it in advance and at a charge, either online or by calling Air Transat's Seat Selection and Information Centre.
 The terms and conditions of this complementary service differ from those of your trip.
 Contact one of our consultants for more information.

-Air Transportation | Air Canada and other air carriers
+Air transportation | Air Canada and other airlines

-Bicycle boarding procedures
+Bicycle loading procedures

 It is not possible to select a seat in advance.
 Your seat will be assigned to you when you check in at the airport.